Home » Posts tagged 'mises'

 Hidden In Fannie and Freddie

-With another financial crisis fast approaching the cause of the ‘08 crash hasn’t been settled.
-Austrians generally line up on the side of the all-powerful Fed having lowering interest rates below what the market would produce, sending capital into malinvestments: In this case, too many subdivisions of houses and other real estate.
-When the Fed hit the brakes in ‘06, raising its fed funds rate, housing peaked and the party was brought to an abrupt and painful end as the value of mortgage backed securities melted down.
+Hidden In Fannie and Freddie With another financial crisis fast approaching the cause of the ‘08 crash hasn’t been settled.
+Austrians generally line up on the side of the all-powerful Fed having lowering interest rates below what the market would produce, sending capital into malinvestments: In this case, too many subdivisions of houses and other […]

 The Futility of Our Global Monetary Experiment

-Jeff Deist: The Fed recently announced just this past week that it would not use specific dates for targeting higher Fed funds rate this year and you almost get the sense that poor Janet Yellen is at the end of this Greenspan-Bernanke experiment and there’s not much left for her to do.
-I mean, what’s our sense of Yellen and her position?
+The Futility of Our Global Monetary Experiment Jeff Deist: The Fed recently announced just this past week that it would not use specific dates for targeting higher Fed funds rate this year and you almost get the sense that poor Janet Yellen is at the end of this Greenspan-Bernanke experiment and there’s not much left […]

 The Government and the Currency